dda410/Bproject/GUIDES/usingTracedroid.md

 # USING TRACEDROID

-First androguard should be installed as shown in the previous guide.

-Second create the avd and run the emulator as shown in the creatingAVDforTracedroidGuide.md.
+First create the avd and run the emulator as shown in the creatingAVDforTracedroidGuide.md.

-Now let's start the app we want to store the traces of:

-`adb shell am start -a android.intent.action.VIEW -n com.android.browser/.BrowserActivity -d about:blank`

-In this case is the android stock browser.
+Now let's grep the uid of the android stock browser.
 After this let's get the uid of the started app:

 `adb shell dumpsys package com.android.browser | grep userId=`

 Every app started by android it is started with its own user id.
-Now that we know the uid we can kill the app process with:
+In the case the app we want to trace is already started we need to kill it in order to trace it:

 `adb shell ps | grep com.android.browser | awk '{print $2}' | xargs
 adb shell kill`